kukuu/system-design-architecture/cloud-migration-modelling-sparx-ea-lean-ix.md

-# Cloud  Migration Modelling with  SPARX EA
+# Cloud  Migration Modelling with  SPARX EA and leanIX

 SPARX EA is used to design, document, and visualize the migration process.
 Below are the steps: